 10.35 Street parking in Central Nyack.
 (Unlocated)

-0.00 The Long Path crosses the entrance to Columbia University's Lamont-Doherty Earth Observatory near the gatehouse.
-The observatory has departments for research on climatology, geochemistry, oceanography, and seismology.
-The trail veers right, then left, and stays close to Route 9W.
-Pass a swamp to the right.
-The trail then crosses a stone wall and ascends over a small knoll.
+0.00 The Long Path passes the entrance to Columbia University's Lamont Campus.
+The campus has departments for research on climatology, geochemistry, oceanography, and seismology.
+In another 300 feet, it turns left.
+Soon, the trail turns right and then stays close to Route 9W, passing a swamp on the right.
+The trail crosses a stone wall and ascends over a small knoll.

 0.25 Turn right onto a woods road and continue downhill, roughly paralleling Route 9W.

 0.45 The Long Path reaches the parking lot of a building, the former Tree Ring Lab of the Lamont-Doherty Earth Observatory, but now a daycare facility.
 Turn left toward Route 9W and then right onto the highway.
 Hikers should exercise extreme caution along this road.
 It has frequent high-speed traffic.
 Keep to the left of the road, well within the white line of the shoulder.

 0.55 Reach an intersection with Washington Spring Road and Oak Tree Road in the hamlet of Palisades, New York.
 This is an area rich with history.
 To the right is Sneden's Landing.
 Today, it is a well-known enclave for artists and actors escaping from New York City.
 Historically, Sneden's Landing was the site of ferry service to Dobbs Ferry.
 About two miles west on Oak Tree Road are historic sites such as the De Wint House in the hamlet of Tappan, Washington's Revolutionary War headquarters, and the 1776 House, where the British spy Major André was kept prisoner prior to his execution.
 The Long Path continues north along Route 9W.